brandonkelly/TwigForDesigners/values-expressions-and-variables.md

 ### Booleans

-“Booleans” (or “bools”) are a value that is either `true` or `false`.
+“Booleans” (or “bools”) are either `true` or `false`.
 Those are reserved words in Twig, so if you want to create a boolean value, you just type it out.

     true
     false